-The nature of the hearings are:
+The nature of the hearings held were:

-- the substantive hearing of defended charges; - hearings as to penalty; - applications including interlocutory applications; - appeals against refusal of practising certificate.
+- substantive hearings of defended charges;

+- hearings as to penalty;

+- interlocutory matters (various).

-These hearings varied in length from half a day to three days.
+These hearings varied in length from half a day to eight days.
 On some days, more than one matter was heard, in order to best utilise the time of the members, and minimise travel costs.

-The table below shows the number of face to face hearings by location, over this reporting period and past reporting periods.
+The table below shows a comparison table of face to face hearings by location, over this reporting period and past reporting periods.